1:01 Pleasanton Girls Soccer Association

 2:02:01 Responsibilities of the Executive Committee include:

-- Prepare a fiscal year budget for each Program of the Club for approval by the Board of Directors.
+- Shall prepare a fiscal year budget for each Program of the Club for approval by the Board of Directors.

 - Shall appoint such other officers as the affairs of the Club may require, each of whom shall hold office for such periods and have such authority and perform such duties as the Executive Committee may from time to time determine.
 Special Appointment positions shall be non-voting.